cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 sidebar_position: 5
 ---

-# How does Cado support KMS in AWS?
+# Cado Deployment KMS

+The Cado deployment uses default KMS keys, not Customer Managed Keys (CMK).

+# Importing data that uses Customer Managed Keys (CMK)

 The Cado platform supports importing EC2 instances with encrypted volumes, provided the appropriate permissions are granted to the `CadoResponseRole` used to import data.